 Ocean-Friendly Gardens are a solution to water pollution.
 By contouring landscapes for rainwater retention; creating living soil to sponge up water, filter pollution, and sequester carbon; installing climate-appropriate plants, and more we can prevent contaminated water and fight climate change in our own backyards.

-Our Plastic Pollution project focuses on cleaning up our beaches and waterways.
-We hold regular beach and marsh sweeps for the public, but also help other organizations host their own cleanups with little effort on their part.
+Our Plastic Pollution project focuses on cleaning up our waterways.
+We hold regular marsh, neighborhood, roadway and beach cleanups for the public, but also help other organizations host their own cleanups with little effort on their part.
 By sharing our knowledge and resources, and collecting data during our cleanups, we multiply our effect on Charleston’s pollution.

 Cigarette Butts are by far the most common pollution found in Charleston.
 They are also the most common litter in the world and besides containing plastics, cigarettes leach chemicals into our waterways.
 It is essential that we address smoking-related litter in our city in the coming months.